-You can contact me by informing the school office, writing a little note in the home school communication book or a telephone call.
-You can also ask for an appointment if more time is needed and I will get back to you with a convenient time.
+You can contact us by informing the school office, writing a little note in the home school communication book, emailing our class account owls@hcschool.org.uk or a telephone call.
+You can also ask for an appointment if more time is needed and we will get back to you with a convenient time.
 Urgent messages could be delivered to the member of staff on gate duty.